Skip to main content

 Hunting, killing, or molesting of any game bird is prohibited in the following areas:

-• Roswell Marsh Wildlife Habitat Area in Canyon County on Sundays, Mondays, Tuesdays and Wednesdays from September 15 through the end of the waterfowl hunting season in the area south of Highway 18 and west of Pebble Lane (Roswell Marsh segment).
+Roswell Marsh Wildlife Habitat Area in Canyon County in the area south of Highway 18 and west of Pebble Lane (Roswell Marsh segment).
+Closed on Sundays, Mondays, Tuesdays and Wednesdays from September 15 through the end of the waterfowl hunting season.
+Also closed to white-fronted and light goose hunting from February 1 – March 10.

 Areas Closed to Hunting of Migratory Game Birds, Except Mourning Doves